 Instead of delivering on the promise of convenience, these bots damaged the customer experience.
 This is because basic chatbots lack natural language understanding (NLU) and limited the user to clicks or keywords.
 Chatbots have very rigid decision trees, and it’s nearly impossible for users to redirect the bot in a new direction once it starts on a journey.
-Customers had little control over the conversation, ultimately leading to desperate attempts to be connected with a human on another channel (with CSAT diminishing, and costs increasing, with each passing second.
+Customers had little control over the conversation, ultimately leading to desperate attempts to be connected with a human on another channel (with customer satisfaction [CSAT] diminishing, and costs increasing, with each passing second.

-Chatbots differ from modern Conversational AI platforms for many reasons, but primarily because AI has advanced NLU capabilities.
+The best chatbots are more often actually classified as Conversational AI, but the terminology between the two has become quite ambiguous over time.
+Rules-based Chatbots differ from modern Conversational AI platforms for many reasons, but primarily because AI has advanced NLU capabilities.
 People are free to explain their issue or ask a question in their own words, as if they were interacting with a human agent.
 Getting an AI Agent to perform at this level, though, requires specific training which is well suited for the email channel.

-While offering omni-channel customer service is becoming increasingly important, launching an AI across multiple channels at once is not attainable for most companies, or frankly, recommended.
+While offering omnichannel customer service is becoming increasingly important, launching an AI across multiple channels at once is not attainable for most companies, or frankly, recommended.
 This is because each channel has a different mode of communication.
 Think about it: how you text, send an email or talk on the phone are extremely unique.